Saara Lamberg: Biography

-Lamberg was born in Helsinki, Finland, and she graduated from Kallio Upper Secondary School of Performing Arts at the age of eighteen.
+Lamberg was born in Helsinki, Finland, and they graduated from Kallio Upper Secondary School of Performing Arts at the age of eighteen.
 Lamberg studied in Dartington College of Arts, England, and graduated with a BA (HonsS) Theatre and Choreographic Practices degree in 2007.
-In 2010 she entered the new 'Artist in Residence' programme in Australia's oldest art centre, Montsalvat based in Eltham. and made Melbourne her home, becoming a dual citizen in 2014.
+In 2010 they entered the new 'Artist in Residence' programme in Australia's oldest art centre, Montsalvat based in Eltham. and made Melbourne their home, becoming a dual citizen in 2014.